 - Private events where minors attend under legal parental or guardian supervision.

-- Other programs, as may be designated by the University president or designated official in advance and in writing, are exempt from this policy or specific provisions of this policy.
+- Other programs, designated as exempt by the University president or designated official, in advance and in writing.

 Reason For Policy: